HIV and the Brain

 The brain is a very important organ.
 It controls every function in our bodies and allows us to think, see, feel, touch, hear, smell, and move.
 The brain and the spinal cord make up the central nervous system (CNS).

 While we do not know exactly how it happens, scientists believe that HIV enters the central nervous system within the first few weeks or months after a person gets HIV.
 Afterwards, the virus can lie hidden and inactive in the brain for a long time.
-Research studies have recently shown that the earlier people start HIV drugs once they know they are living with HIV (HIV+), the less likely brain cells are to be damaged.
+Research studies have recently shown that the earlier people start HIV medicines once they know they are living with HIV, the less likely brain cells are to be damaged.

 Sometimes HIV can cause damage to cells in certain sections of the brain that can lead to mild cognitive or thinking problems, including difficulty concentrating, confusion, and memory loss.
-However, this generally does not happen unless a person has had HIV for a long time, has not been taking HIV drugs, or has been living with a very high viral load.
-This can lead to more severe HIV-associated dementia.
+However, this generally does not happen unless a person has had HIV for a long time, has not been taking HIV medications, or has been living with a very high viral load.
+Over time, this can lead to more severe HIV-associated dementia.
 Dementia is a long-lasting condition that can include memory loss, problems with reasoning, and personality changes.

 Mild cognitive problems are not uncommon in people living with HIV.
 HIV-associated neurocognitive disorder (HAND) is a term used to describe a group of conditions that include some combination of thinking, movement, mood, and/or behavior problems.
 HAND has several forms, ranging from mild to severe, and has a range of symptoms, including:

-These symptoms usually only occur in people who have had HIV for a long time, have not been taking HIV drugs, or have been living with a very high viral load.
+These symptoms usually only occur in people who have had HIV for a long time, have not been taking HIV medications, or have been living with a very high viral load.

 The initial signs of HAND can be very difficult to notice.
 If you are experiencing memory problems or your family and friends comment on changes in your behavior or coordination, it is a good idea to start keeping a log.
 Note any problems you are having with:

-It will be important to bring this log to talk over with your health care provider as soon as possible.
+It will be important to bring this log to discuss with your health care provider as soon as possible.
 Even if you feel there is an explanation for the problems, it is important to tell your provider.

 You may also need to have a test called a lumbar puncture (also known as a spinal tap) to obtain a sample of cerebrospinal fluid.
 A needle is inserted between the bones of the spine and a small amount of fluid is removed.
 Lumbar punctures are done with local pain medication so there is not a great deal of pain.
 Many people avoid getting this procedure because it sounds frightening, but the information gained can be very helpful in making a diagnosis and selecting treatments.